 However, many sellers put their homes on the market as they cannot afford to extend the lease, so you could offer to increase your offer to cover the cost of the extension.

 It really all depends on the relationship between the leaseholder and the freeholder:

 - If the freeholder and leaseholder are pragmatic and can agree on a reasonable premium for a reasonable extension, the process can take around 2 to 3 months.

 - If the freeholder and leaseholder are on good terms, it may be possible to complete the whole process much faster.

-- If the freeholder is absent, or informal agreement cannot be reached, it may be necessary to take the matter to a Leasehold Valuation Tribunal (LVT) to determine what a reasonable premium should be.
+- If the freeholder is absent, or informal agreement cannot be reached, it may be necessary to take the matter to a the First -tier Tribunal (FTT, formerly the Leasehold Valuation Tribunal or LVT) to determine what a reasonable premium should be.
 This process can take over a year to complete in some cases.

-Can I extend a short lease after I buy a property?
+Can I extend a short lease after I buy the property?